isabelko/CA-1/README.md

 In the terminal you would type "./compile.sh" which has "gcc producer.c -pthread -lrt -o producer and gcc consumer.c -pthread -lrt -o consumer" in it.
 Next you would type "./producer & ./consumer" which will then run the 2 processes.
 Sometimes the programs don't end themselves but after text stops you hit enter and it will end the program.
+It will then say ./consumer and ./producer are done running.

 ## Output of Program
 ```code